mvolkmann/blog/src/web-dev-tips.md

 The `box-shadow` property adds shadows to one or more sides of an element.
+Like the `outline` property,
-It does not add to the size of the element, so it does not affect element layout.
+it does not add to the size of the element, so it does not affect element layout.
+Unlike the `outline` property, its width can be specified.

 The most common examples of using shadows are to: